 The pervasive misunderstanding of some of these myths means that even Revenue Service (RS) employees often provide incorrect advice.
 The reality is, sitting down with a front desk assistant at an RS office should not be seen as a way to get 100% reliable information.

-For this reason, we base our information at ExpatHub directly on the Tax Code of Georgia because, ultimately, if the RS wants to take you to court over a tax issue, the only defense you have is establishing the law as defined in the tax code.
-Opinions of front desk agents at the RS, especially those expressed verbally, will have little or no relevance once you are in court or facing an audit.
+For this reason, we base our information at ExpatHub directly on the Tax Code of Georgia because, ultimately, if the RS wants to take you to court over a tax issue, the only defense you have is establishing the law as it is defined in the tax code.
+Opinions of front desk agents at the RS, especially those expressed verbally, will have little to no relevance once you are in court or facing an audit.

-It is our recommendation under all circumstances that if an adviser, be it us, the RS or any other tax adviser, offers you information, you should request they back it up with reference to the tax code or other relevant legislation.
+It is our recommendation under all circumstances that if an adviser, be it us, the RS, or any other tax adviser, offers you information, you should request that they back it up with reference to the tax code or other relevant legislation.
 The number 1 mistake foreigners make with tax advice in Georgia is accepting tax advice without evidence.
 Always ask for proof.